In front-end systems, “state management” is very important.

 Basic Usage of Riverpod

-We’ll introduce the basic usage of Riverpod using a ToDo app as an example.
+Introducing the basic usage with a ToDo app as an example.

 dependencies: